jackitchai/Front-End/README.md

 # HealJAI Application

-Developed by our team (5Idiots) during the SCB10X LLM (Model) Typhoon Hackathon.
+Developed by 5Idiots during the SCB10X Typhoon Hackathon.

 ## Table of Contents